w3c/webref/README.md

 * [WebIDLPedia](https://dontcallmedom.github.io/webidlpedia/)
 * [Webdex](https://dontcallmedom.github.io/webdex/)

+Using webref data in a project that is not yet in the list?
+Let us know!
 ## Potential spec anomalies

 This repository used to contain analyses of potential spec anomalies, such as missing references and invalid Web IDL definitions.
 These analyses are now published in the companion [w3c/webref-analysis](https://github.com/w3c/webref-analysis) repository.